twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ## User data
 “FontCreator uses several extra data files to read settings and other program specific information.”
 Most files below can be edited directly with administrator privileges.
 * **bookmarks.txt** (version 4.5 until 6.5) – Includes bookmarks used by the font overview.
 Created automatically after exiting the program.
 * **CompositeData.xml** (version 5.0 & above) – Located in the `Composite` folder as used by **Complete Composites**.
-The feature will do nothing if there are syntax errors or this file is removed.
+The feature will do nothing if there are syntax errors or this file is missing.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file and his fonts (he removed them), notably for use with OpenType features like small capitals or old style numbers.
 * **CurrentTransformProgram.xml** (version 4.5 & above) – Transform Program used by `TTRANSFORMFORM`.
 The window will appear empty if removed.
 * **default.otlfd** (version 7.0 until 11.5) – Default OpenType feature definitions used when adding common OpenType features (replaced with `TFEATURESETTINGSFORM` in version 12 & above).
 * **Denissen.ttf** (version 4.5 until 5.5) – located in the fonts folder) – Sample font made from handwriting (with only the Basic Latin Unicode block), named after Erwin Denissen (the co-founder of High-Logic).
 León Fridsma (the other co-founder of High-Logic joined in 2009) didn't create this font.
 It dates from the year 2000.